Guto Puw: Biography

 Born in Parc (a village in Gwynedd near Bala), Puw studied music composition at Bangor University with John Pickard, Andrew Lewis and Pwyll ap Siôn.
 Puw was awarded with a MMus degree in 1996 and a PhD degree in 2002.
 He was then awarded an Arts Council of Wales bursary and studied with the composer John Metcalf.
 Puw was appointed as a Lecturer in Music at Bangor University in 2006, having previously been a Teaching Fellow in Music from 2004.
 A Welsh speaker, he has been the Welsh Medium Teaching Fellow for the School of Music.
 He was the founding member and conductor for Côr Cyntaf i'r Felin, a Welsh-language choir based in Y Felinheli near Bangor.

 Puw has received commissions from (amongst others) BBC Radio 3, the Welsh baritone Jeremy Huw Williams, the Bangor New Music Festival and the North Wales International Music Festival.
 He was appointed the first Resident Composer with BBC National Orchestra of Wales (BBC NOW) in 2006 and held this position until 2010.
 During this time, Puw wrote a concerto for oboe (premiered in 2006) and an orchestral piece, ... onyt agoraf y drws ..., which was first performed to critical acclaim at the 2007 Proms.

-He has been active in the promotion of new music in north Wales through his involvement with the Bangor Music Festival, being its Artistic Director and founding member since 2000.
-In 2014 he received the Sir Geraint Evans Award by the Welsh Music Guild for his ‘significant contribution to Welsh music.’
+He was a founding member and the Artistic Director of the Bangor Music Festival, a festival for new music in north Wales founded in 2000.
+He received the Tlws y Cerddor award from the Welsh Music Guild.